hdumcke/minipupper_kinematics/README.md

 ## To Do

-- This is work in progress, we have to pine tune gait parameters and and develop a mode where we change gaits as a function of the velocity
+- This is work in progress, we have to fine tune gait parameters and to develop a mode where we change gaits as a function of the velocity
 - Compete the jupyter notebooks
 - Integrate with ROS2
 - Quadruped movement is still on-going research, there are many interesting issues to look at.
 This is open source and you can do your own research.